Renters Pet Insurance and All You Need to Know About It

 - What Should I Do if My Pet is Not Covered by Insurance?

 - How Much Will Pet Insurance Cost Me?

 Renters Insurance vs. Pet Insurance

-Life happens whether you’re prepared or not.
-Sinks clog, windows break, Whiskers scratches up the curtains, and Fido stains the carpet.
+Life happens whether you're prepared or not.
+Sinks clog and windows break.
+Whiskers scratches up the curtains, and Fido stains the carpet.
 Renters insurance protects you from such accidents draining your wallet.
 Renters insurance generally covers damage caused by flooding, fire, or other property loss.
-Most insurance groups include pet liability, providing you, the insurance holder, with legal coverage in case your pet injures someone or causes property damage.
-Pet insurance, or pet health insurance, provides coverage for accidents and illness that affect your pet, and reimburses portions of veterinary bills.
-Pet owners often invest in both renters insurance that includes pet liability coverage and pet insurance to provide peace of mind knowing they are financially covered if anything happens with their pet.
+Most insurance groups include renters pet insurance, providing the insurance holder with legal coverage in case your pet injures someone or causes property to damage.
+Pet health insurance, provides coverage for accidents and illness that affect your pet, and reimburses portions of veterinary bills.
+Pet owners often invest in both renters insurance that includes pet liability coverage and pet insurance.
+That way you can have peace of mind knowing they are financially covered if anything happens with their pet.

 What Does Pet Insurance Actually Cover?